hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/firewall.md

 .is the source device trustable
 .is the destination source trustable
 .what port is the traffic for
-.what protocol is the traffic unsing (you can for exemple )
+.what protocol is the traffic unsing (you can for exemple ban a certain packet UDP or TCp to be ban for exemple)